kdrag0n/freqbench/README.md

 Once the benchmark is done, retrieve the results from `/cache/freqbench` if your device has a cache partition, or `/persist/freqbench` otherwise (newer devices with A/B partitions don't have a cache partition).

+If you are able to retrieve results, **please consider [contributing your results](#contributing-results)!** It's very helpful for me to see how well freqbench is working, and enables anyone to analyze results across different SoCs that they don't have.

-**If you have any problems, check the troubleshooting section before opening an issue!**
+If you have any problems, check the troubleshooting section before opening an issue.

 ### Manual boot image creation